xcart/xcart-docs/_pages/devs_en/getting_started/how-to-apply-design-changes.md

 Now we need to rebuild the cache in order to register this class into view list and then we will see a result like this:
 ![my-logo-with-time.png]({{site.baseurl}}/attachments/ref_fCqWygpc/my-logo-with-time.png)

-If we wanted to remove this class from the view list we would create the following method in our `Main.php` file:
+If we wanted to remove this class from the view list, we would create the following method in our `Main.php` file:

 ```php
     protected static function moveClassesInLists()